gastonmichel/serverlessguru-code-challenge/README.md

 Custom domain is implemented in order to be resilient to destroy and redeploy the appsync api.

-The authentication is through api key, that is implemented adding a header 'x-api-key' in the request.
+The authentication is through api key, that is implemented adding a header `x-api-key` in the request.
 The api-key is provided privately and expires in 7 days.

 ## The CRUD functionality

 ### Create a book

-In order to Create a book execute the mutation:
+In order to create a book, execute the mutation:

     mutation CreateBook {
         createBook(